iuni-cadre/BetaDemo/_episodes/01-intro.md

 ---
-title: "Overview of the CADRE project (Pentchev)"
+title: "Overview of the CADRE project (Mabry & Pentchev)"
-teaching: 5
+teaching: 15
 exercises: 0
 questions:
 - "What is CADRE"